 V6.
 God wanted to bless His people Israel.
 This blessing could only come if the people accepted the Lord Jesus.
 There is not a single blessing for anyone that God can give apart from the Lord Jesus.
 If God blesses, it is always in connection with Him.
 Since God’s people have rejected the Lord Jesus, God puts the blessing within the reach of the heathen as well.
 Currently there is no longer a difference between Jews and Gentiles.
 Does this mean that the words God spoke about His people, Israel, will never be fulfilled?
-Paul says God’s Word hasn’t failed!
+Paul says God’s Word has not failed!
 God will prove to be true in what He said.

-But God won’t give His blessings to those who have turned their back on Him.
+But God would not give His blessings to those who have turned their back on Him.
 This is what Paul means in the second part of verse 6.
 Someone may call himself an Israelite because he belongs to them by birth, but this is not sufficient.
 Something more is needed.
 It also must be a matter of the heart.
 For the majority of the Israelites, to belong to the people was merely an outward matter or name.
 This, Paul says, is not Israel, even if someone is born an Israelite.

 V7-9.
 In verse 7 the same is repeated in connection with the patriarch Abraham.
 Not every descendant of Abraham is called a child of Abraham.
 If this were the case, Ishmael should have been seen as such and he too should have a part in the blessing, but God had determined that the blessing would come through Isaac.
 Ishmael is the son after the flesh.
 This son was begotten of Abraham by Hagar, the maidservant of Sarah.
 At that moment, Abraham wasn’t trusting God because God had promised to give him a son who would be born of Sarah.
 In God’s time Isaac, the son of promise, was born of Sarah.
 So, as to the blessing God wants to give, there must always be a connection to Abraham through Isaac because “the children of the promise are regarded as descendants”.

 V10-12.
 Next comes an example of God’s election that’s even clearer.
 With Abraham, Ishmael was born of a maidservant and Isaac was not.
-Isaac had two sons by the same wife, Rebecca.
+Isaac had two sons by the same wife, Rebekah.
 While these two sons, Jacob and Esau, were still in the womb, God had already determined their relationship: “The older will serve the younger.”